Chicken Tikka Masala made effortlessly in the Instant Pot! This delicious curry is super-rich, creamy, and full of flavor

 Your chicken tikka masala is done!
 Serve with naan or Basmati rice.

 This is a question I get very often!
 There seems to be quite a bit of confusion about these two curries - butter chicken or murgh makhani and chicken tikka masala.
-Aside from the fact that butter chicken was invented in India and that chicken tikka masala is actually a British invention, there are some very subtle, yet noticeable differences:
+Aside from the fact that butter chicken was invented in India and that chicken tikka masala is actually a British invention, there are some key differences in ingredients used:

 Instant Pot Chicken Tikka Masala

 - 700 grams boneless chicken thighs or breasts cut into cubes

 For the sauce

 - Start by soaking the cashews in a cup of hot water and keep aside for later.